Trump insists he’s not dropping citizenship question effort

 Even though the Census Bureau is relying on most respondents to answer the questionnaire by internet next year, hundreds of millions of printed postcards and letters will be sent out next March reminding residents about the census, and those who don’t respond digitally will be mailed paper questionnaires.

-Associated Press writer Michael Schneider in Orlando, Florida, contributed to this report.
+Associated Press writers Michael Schneider in Orlando, Florida, and Larry Neumeister in New York contributed to this report.